ntack93/Headless-Robot/README.md

-# BBS Chat Bot
+# Ultron

-BBS Chat Bot is a Python application that functions as a BBS Teleconference Bot with the purpose of bringing modern amenities to the teleconference module.
+Ultron is a BBS Teleconference Bot with the purpose of bringing modern amenities to the teleconference module of Worldgroup/MajorBBS.
 It's multi-function operation works via a !trigger system.

 ## Features